tyliupku/HaDeS/README.md

 ### Environment

 To replicate the baseline detection models reported in the paper.
-We provide the Anaconda environment.
+We provide the Anaconda environment script.
 To start the environment, please run

 ```
 conda env create -f hades.yaml